PLOS: Financial model

 To fund the journals, PLOS charges an article processing charge (APC) to be paid by the author or the author's employer or funder.
-In the United States, institutions such as the National Institutes of Health and the Howard Hughes Medical Institute have pledged that recipients of their grants will be allocated funds to cover such author charges.
-The Global Participation Initiative (GPI) was instituted in 2012, by which authors in "group-one countries" are not charged a fee, and those in group-two countries are given a fee reduction.
+In the United States, institutions such as the National Institutes of Health (NIH) and the Howard Hughes Medical Institute have pledged that recipients of their grants will be allocated funds to cover such author charges.
+The Global Participation Initiative (GPI) was instituted in 2012, by which authors in "group-one countries" are not charged a fee and those in "group-two countries" are given a fee reduction.
 (In all cases, decisions to publish are based solely on editorial criteria.)

 PLOS was launched with grants totaling US$13 million from the Gordon and Betty Moore Foundation and the Sandler Family Supporting Foundation.
 PLOS confirmed in July 2011 that it no longer relies on subsidies from foundations and is covering all of its operational costs.
-Since then the PLOS balance sheet has improved from $20,511,000 net assets in 2012–2013 to $36,591,000 in 2014–2015.
+Since then, the PLOS balance sheet has improved from $20,511,000 net assets in 2012–2013 to $25,936,000 net assets in 2022–2023.